PNR South Main Line: Decline and contemporary history

 In May 2019, the agency was investigated after piles of railroad ties were found in the front yard of Muntinlupa station.
 These ties were meant for the rehabilitation of the line near Hondagua station in Quezon.
-On December 1, 2019, commuter rail services on the Metro Commuter were extended from to IRRI station.
-It is a request stop in front of the International Rice Research Institute headquarters in Los Baños.
+On December 1, 2019, commuter rail services on the Metro Commuter were extended from to IRRI station, a request stop in front of the International Rice Research Institute headquarters in Los Baños.